syncfusion-content/blazor-docs/blazor/rich-text-editor/video.md

 The Rich Text Editor control allows you to add additional data with the File Upload, which can be received on the server side.
 By using the `FileUploading` event and its `CustomFormData` argument, you can pass parameters to the controller action.
 On the server side, you can fetch the custom headers by accessing the form collection from the current request, which retrieves the values sent using the POST method.

-> By default, it doesn't support the `UseDefaultCredentials` property, so we need to manually append the default credentials with the upload request.
+> By default, it doesn't support the `UseDefaultCredentials` property, so you need to append the default credentials with the upload request manually.

 {% tabs %}
 {% highlight cshtml %}